 3. If the person was born in the past 95 years, permission should be obtained from a close living relative before the name is submitted.

 4. No ordinances are necessary for children who are stillborn.
-However, if there is any possibility that a child lived after birth, he or she should be sealed to the parents unless the child was born in the covenant (meaning that the child’s parents were sealed before he or she was born).
+However, If there is any possibility that a child lived after birth, he or she should be sealed to the parents, unless the child was born in the covenant (meaning that the child’s parents were sealed before he or she was born).

 5. Children who died before age eight and were not born in the covenant need only to be sealed to their parents.
 They do not need any other ordinances.

-Additional Ways to Participate in Family History
+Other Ways to Participate in Family History

 Other important ways we can participate in family history include: